How often you should replace your air filters could depend on the following:

 - Air pollution levels and construction around the house

 For basic 1"–3" air filters, manufacturers usually tell you to replace them every 30–60 days.
-If you have from light to moderate allergies, you could get a better air filter or change them even more regularly.
+If you deal with from light to moderate allergies, you could install a better air filter or change them even more frequently.

-Or, if you reside a more remote area or less occupied residence (like a vacation home) and there are not as many cars around, annually may be regular enough.
+Or, if you reside a more remote area or less occupied house (like a vacation home) and there are a reduced number of cars around, yearly may be frequent enough.

-Here are averages that could help you figure out how regularly you should get a new air filter at your house:
+Here are averages that could help you figure out how frequently you should replace the air filter at your house:

 - Ordinary suburban house without pets: every 90 days